rohit1kumar/linked-note/README.md

-# LinkedIn Connections Message Generator
+# LinkedNote
+## Generate personalized AI LinkedIn connection notes within seconds.

 ### How to use: